wiznia/weatherapp/README.md

 A weather app using [DarkSky API](https://darksky.net/dev/docs#overview)

-You can check observed, today's and future forecast based on browser's geolocation.
+You can check observed, today's and future forecast based on browser's geolocation or by entering a specific location via Google Places API.

 # Installation